 5. Russian Doll (2019-)

 Nadia (Natasha Lyonne, who also co-created the series) is a game developer stuck in a time loop that keeps killing her and depositing her back at her own birthday party.
 If you roll your eyes at Groundhog Day situations, roll them back, because this incredibly inventive take from Lyonne, Leslye Headland, and Amy Poehler is deeply funny, strange, sad, and celebratory all at once.
 One woman's existential crisis is our binge-worthy content.
 As a bonus, Harry Nilsson's "Gotta Get Up" will be permanently stuck in your brain.

 Based on his (also excellent) 2014 feature, Justin Simien takes us back to prestigious Winchester University, where social justice bard Samantha White (Logan Browning) navigates the growing pains of collegiate romance and friendship while trying to make her classmates recognize the social divisions at their school.
-Through three seasons (with a fourth coming in 2020), the show has faithfully delivered outrageous humor with its singular blend of satire and soap opera.
+Through four seasons, the show has faithfully delivered outrageous humor with its singular blend of satire and soap opera.